Peter Franzén: Personal life

-Franzén was born in Keminmaa, north Finland.
+Franzén grew up in Keminmaa, in Northern Finland.
 Franzén has described his childhood as difficult due to his violent and alcoholic stepfather.
 Later, Franzén's relationship to his abusive stepfather was a major focal point in his semi-autobiographical novel, Above Dark Waters.
 He met his actress wife Irina Björklund while studying in Theatre Academy of Finland.
-In 1999 the couple moved to Los Angeles, where they lived until 2013, after which they moved to Roquevaire, France.
-They had a son, born in September 2007.
+In 1999 the couple moved to Los Angeles, where they lived until 2013, after which they moved to France.
+They have a son, born in September 2007.

 Career

 As an actor, Franzén has appeared in over 50 films and TV series.
 For his role in Dog Nail Clipper, Franzén was awarded a Jussi Award for Best Actor as well as earning praise from film critic Jay Weissberg from Variety magazine who called the actor "one of the most talented and versatile thesps in Finland".

 In his career he has appeared in Finnish, Estonian, German, English, Swedish, and Hungarian speaking roles.
-In 2015, Franzén was cast as King Harald Finehair from the fourth season of Vikings.
+In 2015, Franzén was cast as King Harald Fairhair from the fourth season of Vikings.
 Franzén has also been cast in Amazon Prime Video's The Wheel of Time TV series.